lenkras/lenkras/README.md

 ## ❗- Welcome to My GitHub -

 - 🙋 I’m Elena!
-- 🎒 I gaduated from <a href="https://www.hive.fi/en/" target="_blank">Hive Helsinki Code School</a> (<a href="https://www.42network.org" target="_blank">42Network</a>), where I studied programming and problem-solving.
-Currently, I am mastering my web development skills with React, JavaScript, Node.js as a Full-Stack Developer Intern at Anre Oy.
+- 🎒  I am a graduate of <a href="https://www.hive.fi/en/" target="_blank"> Hive Helsinki (42 Network), with a strong foundation in programming and problem-solving.
+I am currently working as a Full-Stack Developer Intern at Anre Oy, building web applications with React, JavaScript, and Node.js.

 - 💬 Feel free to browse and connect!
 - 📧 elena.polkhovski@gmail.com